pioneercoders/tutorials/programs/node/loops.md

 </details>

 <details>
-<summary>Print even numbers from 1 to 10 using a for loop</summary>
+<summary>5️⃣ Print even numbers from 1 to 10 using a for loop</summary>
 <p>

 ```javascript